 Nation's first 'drag laureate' kicks off Pride in San Francisco

-Getting D'Arcy Drollinger ready for her fidrst official appearance as San Francisco drag laureate was a production.
+Getting D'Arcy Drollinger ready for her first official appearance as San Francisco drag laureate was a production.

 The artist, night club owner and newly appointed government official stood in the living room of her San Francisco apartment as two helpers grappled with a set of bejeweled, custom-made artificial nails and wedged her into a pair of white patent stilettos and a tight, pink skirt suit.
 Finally, Drollinger stepped out of the house, and into a very busy schedule.